Merit-Systems/x402scan/facilitators/README.md

 - **thirdweb** - Web3 development platform
 - **PayAI** - AI-payment infrastructure

+### Enumerate All Discoverable Facilitators

-The package also exports a list of all facilitators that support discovery
+The package also exports a list of all facilitators that support discovery:

 ```typescript
 import {